coder-miguel/theforum/README.md

 FROM Thread T inner join ThreadGroup G
 ON (T.ID = G.thread_id)
 WHERE group_name = 'group the user is in'

+-- A user wants to change the title of a thread they created UPDATE Thread
+SET title = 'new title'
+WHERE username = 'user1' and title = 'old title'

+-- A user wants to add an attachment to a reply they already posted INSERT INTO Attachment (reply_id, name, metadata, data) SELECT R.id, 'attachment name', 'metadata', 'data' FROM Reply R
+WHERE R.username = 'user1' and R.content = 'reply content'
 ```